Even small, shallow excavation jobs can be a risk if you don’t know where underground lines are buried.

 In New Hampshire and Vermont, Dig Safe tickets expire 30 days from the date of issue.

-In Maine and Rhode Island, tickets expire 60 days from the date of issue.
+In Maine, tickets expire every 60 days from the date of issue.

 In Massachusetts, the work must start within 30 days from the date of issue.
 Beyond this point, tickets are valid indefinitely, provided that 1) the marks are maintained, and 2) the work is continuous.

 In Rhode Island, tickets do not expire, provided that the marks are maintained.

 For a more details, see our Laws At A Glance